Fair Exploration via Axiomatic Bargaining: Introduction

 Two pieces of prior work have a motivation similar to our own. \cite{jung2020quantifying} study a setting with multiple agents with a common bandit problem, where each agent can decide which action to take at each time.
 They show that `free-riding' is possible --- an agent that can access information from other agents can incur only $O(1)$ regret in several classes of problems.
 This result is consistent with the motivation for our work. \cite{raghavan2018externalities} study a very similar grouped bandit model to ours, and provides a `counterexample' in which a group can have a negative externality on another group (i.e. the existence of group B increases group A's regret).
 This example is somewhat pathological and stems from considering an instance-specific fixed time horizon; instead, if $T \rightarrow \infty$, all externalities become non-negative (details in \cref{app:negative_externality}).
 Our grouped bandit model is also similar to \ii{sleeping bandits} \citep{kleinberg2010regret}, in which the set of available arms is adversarially chosen in each round.
 The known, fixed group structure in our model allows us to achieve tighter regret bounds compared to sleeping bandits.

-There have also been a handful of papers \citep{joseph2016fairness,liu2017calibrated,gillen2018online,patil2020achieving} that study `fairness in bandits' in a completely different context.
+There have also been a handful of papers (e.g. \cite{joseph2016fairness,liu2017calibrated,gillen2018online,patil2020achieving}) that study `fairness in bandits' in a completely different context.
 These works enforce a fairness criterion between \ii{arms}, which is relevant in settings where a `pull' represents some resource that is allocated to that arm, and these pulls should be distributed between arms in a fair manner.
 In these models, the decision maker's objective (maximize reward) is distinct from that of a group (obtain `pulls'), unlike our setting (and motivating examples) where the groups and decision maker are aligned in their eventual objective.

 Our upper bound on Nash SW borrows classic techniques from the regret lower bound results of \cite{lai1985asymptotically} and \cite{graves1997asymptotically}.
 Our policy follows a similar pattern to recent work on regret-optimal, optimization-based policies for structured bandits (e.g. \cite{lattimore2017end,combes2017minimal,van2020optimal,hao2020adaptive}).
-Unlike those policies, our policy has no forced exploration.
-Further, the optimization problem defining the Nash solution can generically have multiple solutions whereas the aforementioned approaches would require this solution to be unique; our approach does not require a unique solution.
-Nonetheless, we believe that the framework in the aforementioned works can be fruitfully leveraged to construct Nash solutions for general grouped bandits, and we provide such a candidate solution as an extension.
+Our policy includes novel algorithmic techniques and does not require forced exploration, which we show, through simulations, improves practical performance.

 Our fairness framework is inspired by the literature on fairness in welfare economics --- see \cite{young1995equity, sen1997economic}.
 Specifically, we study fairness in exploration through the lens of the axiomatic bargaining framework, first studied by \cite{nash1950bargaining}, who showed that enforcing four desirable axioms induces a unique fair solution. \cite{mas1995microeconomic} is an excellent textbook reference for this topic.
 This fairness notion is often referred to as proportional fairness, which has been studied extensively especially in the area of telecommunications \citep{kelly1998rate,jiang2005proportional}.